Newborn Essentials 2023: Your Ultimate Baby Checklist

 Pros

-• Made with 100% organic cotton.
+• Made with 100% organic cotton

-• Available in grey, pink, blue and white.
+• Available in grey, pink, blue and white

-• Machine washable at forty degrees celsius.
+• Machine-washable at 40 degrees

 Cons

-• Not suitable for ironing.
+• Not suitable for ironing

 What prams, carriers and on-the-go essentials do I need to buy before my baby arrives?

 You'll also want a baby carrier, something to strap your newborn to you when you are out and about, or even just walking around the house.
 Many people prefer to use a carrier over a pram during the first month or so back home, while their baby is on the lighter, more compact side.
 Speaking of prams, there's no denying the freedom a set of wheels can give you and hitting on the perfect one involves interrogating your lifestyle.
-First of all, as a newborn, your baby will need a pram that allows for them to lie flat on their back, as they would in their crib.
-Babies usually only begin to sit up in a pram at round the six or eight month mark.
+First of all, as a newborn, your baby will need a pram that allows them to lie flat on their back, as they would in their crib.
+Babies usually only begin to sit up in a pram at around the six or eight-month mark.

 Artipoppe

-If you live in a town or city, or plan to take your baby and pram into a town or city frequently, it might be wise to make a play for a lightweight, compact pram.
+If you live in a town or city or plan to take your baby and pram into a town or city frequently, it might be wise to make a play for a lightweight, compact pram.
 You'll likely be navigating crowded pavements, doorways and public transport frequently, meaning a smaller, more lightweight model will likely make life easier.
 If you live in the countryside and plan on walking across uneven ground - say a country path - on a day-to-day basis, a sturdier model may be a must, and then there are the 'off-road' options

 Wherever you travel with your newborn, you're going to need a decent changing bag to hand - a bag that can house everything from nappies to a portable changing mat and a fresh set of clothes.